Panzanella Recipe with Artichokes & Olives

 When it is so hot that even the thought of heading to the pool saps the energy right out of you, it’s time to pare down.
 I find myself scaling back these days — this is not the time to be fussing in a hot kitchen.

-I looked at the counter and saw a golden baguette and multicolored heirloom tomatoes.
+I looked on the counter and saw a golden baguette and multicolored heirloom tomatoes.

 The kids would have their ravioli.
 But I would have summer on a plate.
 I began to slice the bread into chunks for my Panzanella Salad.

-I tossed in my beautiful slices of tomato, and added marinated mozzarella, olives, and artichoke hearts.
+I tossed in my beautiful slices of tomato and then added marinated mozzarella, olives, and artichoke hearts.
 Slivers of basil heightened the freshness, and the silky balsamic dressing added zest to every bite.
 It made for a perfect summer dinner.